CANADA GREEN CORPS

 *Note: Underemployment exists when employed persons are A) working part-time, or B) working in a field that does not utilize their academic qualifications, thus, not attaining their full employment level.

-CGC is securing a wide variety of employers at the moment.
-Correspondingly, UNA-Canada encourages applicants with diverse academic backgrounds and professional aspirations to apply.
+Green Corps is securing a wide variety of employers at the moment.
+UNA-Canada encourages applicants with diverse academic backgrounds and professional aspirations to apply.
 Although the minimum requirement is to have completed high school, applicants with college, CEGEP, diploma, bachelor, masters and PhD degrees are also welcome to apply.
-Some fields that CGC has positions for are: Marketing and communications, engineering, community engagement/education, information technology, art and music, trade/technical, business/economics, research, policy and governance, law, and the sciences to name a few.
+Some fields that Green Corps has positions for are: Marketing and communications, engineering, community engagement/education, information technology, art and music, trade/technical, business/economics, research, policy and governance, law, and the sciences to name a few.

 Eligible employer organizations include: